NelsonBittencourt/PicArd/README.md

 + capable of handle PIC32, EEPROM and KEELOQ families and
 + able to program device via ENHANCED ICSP (programming executive).

+*Important note:* PicArd has only been tested with the PIC12F675 and PIC16F819 microcontrollers.

 ## B) PicArd Hardware